corey-buchanan/date-picker-svelte/README.md

 Date and time picker for Svelte

-*Edited by Corey Buchanan for use in Priority Master app*
+*Forked by Corey Buchanan for use in Priority Beast app*

+Changes:
+- Updates to styling
+- Added styling variable '--date-input-font'
+- Added styling variable '--date-input-font-size'

 Features:
 - Theming